ajmandourah/tinshop-ng/README.md

   forwardAuth: https://auth.tinshop.com/switch
   # Hauth code you obtain from tinfoil.
 This is unique to your domain and help protect against forged requests
   hauth: XXXXXXXXXXXXX
+  # HttpAuth. basic http authentication.
+This is a username:password list. password is hashed using bcrypt.
+  httpauth:
+    - admin:$2a$12$kWcAoawo7z7A1X3DaL4thOBWmbSpjgNULfndNOXflyctGw/BO0yrG # admin:admin
+    - test:$2a$12$lpZ8JX1a34opuMbKmr96POm8hckLh8MTRZ2ZECkiIviNM4V07N.42  # test:test

 # This section describe all custom title db to show up properly in tinfoil
 customTitledb: